Beyond-jQuery/book/manuscript/ajax.md

 });
 ~~~~~~~

 In order to send a multipart encoded ajax request, we must send a `FormData` object that contains our key/value pairs, and the browser takes care of the rest.
 There is no jQuery abstraction here; you must make use of the web API's `FormData` directly.
 Note that `FormData` isn't supported in Internet Explorer 9.
-But there isn't a real problem with using `FormData`.
-Though this lack of abstraction is a hole in jQuery's blanket, `FormData` is relatively intuitive and quite powerful.
+This lack of abstraction is a hole in jQuery's blanket, though `FormData` is relatively intuitive and quite powerful.
 In fact, you can pass it a `<form>` element and key/value pairs will be created for you, ready for asynchronous submission to your server.
 Mozilla Developer Network has a [great writeup on `FormData`][formdata-mdn].
 You should read it for more details.

 The biggest problem with sending MPE requests with jQuery is the obscure options that must be set to make it work. `processData: false`?
 What does that even mean?
 Well, if you don't set this option, jQuery will attempt to turn `FormData` into a URL-encoded string.
 As for `contentType: false`, this is required to ensure that jQuery doesn't insert its own Content-Type header.
 Remember from the section introduction that the browser _must_ specify the Content-Type for you as it includes a calculated multipart boundary ID used by the server to parse the request.